nodejs/TSC/BasePolicies/Governance.md

 individuals are identified by the WG and their addition as Collaborators is discussed during the weekly WG meeting.

-_Note:_ If you make a significant contribution and are not considered for commit-access log an issue or contact a WG member directly and it will be brought up in the next WG meeting.
+Individuals who have made significant contributions and who wish to be considered for commit-access may create an issue or contact a WG member directly.
+It is not necessary to wait for a WG member to nominate the individual.

 Modifications of the contents of the *[insert WG repo]* repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a